My blog posts likely contain affiliate links, including for the Amazon Associates program.

 When most people think “Alaska Cruise” they don’t think of UnCruise ships.
 They think of white-hulled behemoths that power-churn through the waterways of Southeast Alaska in search of whales, wildlife, and wilderness – but often see very little of any because of their heavy ecological footprint.

 UnCruise, as its name suggests, approaches cruising differently, seeking to take visitors deeper into a destination than other cruise companies do (or can).
 I was invited to board the Safari Endeavour in May 2017; I’ve since had the chance to cruise twice more with UnCruise in Hawaii (2019) and Baja (2023) – and have loved it every time.
-In this post (and video, below!), I’ll share my UnCruise Alaska review, giving you a peek inside life aboard UnCruise in Alaska.
+In this post, I’ll share my UnCruise Alaska review, giving you a peek inside life aboard UnCruise in Alaska.